 Beta blockers are blood pressure medications that have been around for many decades.
 They include drugs like atenolol (Tenormin), metoprolol (Toprol) and propranolol (Inderal).
 In some instances, such as hypertrophic cardiomyopathy, metoprolol can be essential.
-For a long time, though, such drugs were first-line approaches for treating hypertension.
-There is now some question about the wisdom of this approach.
+For a long time, such drugs were first-line approaches for treating hypertension.
+However, there is now some doubt about the wisdom of this approach (Pharmacological Research, Jan.
+2020).
 For one thing, people often complain of the beta blocker blahs or the beta blocker blues.

 The Beta Blocker Blahs in Real Life: